floire26/github-orgs-viewer/README.md

 Project to show github organisations (in development)

-To run :
+To run the app:

 1. Make sure that you have Node.js v.18+ installed
+2. Make sure that you have npm installed
-2. Run this code from the root
+3. Run this code from the root directory

     ```bash
     cd client && npm i && npm run dev
     ```

-3. The web is served on [this address](http://localhost:5173)
+4. The web app is served on [this address](http://localhost:5173)

-To test:
+To run the test cases:

 1. Make sure that you have Node.js v.18+ installed
+2. Make sure that you have npm installed
-2. Run this code from the root
+3. Run this code from the root directory

     ```bash
-    npm i && npm run test
+    cd client && npm i && npm run test
     ```

-3. Check the output of the test in your CLI
+4. Check the output of the test in your CLI